-Clean drinking water is hard to come by.
-And in today's day and age there are many options that claim to give you the "best water", "healthiest water", or "purest water".
-Even if you live in an area where your water is clear and tastes good, it is still highly likely that there are many harmful chemicals and contaminants that are in your water that you can't see, taste or smell.
-But testing shows they are there!
-Toxins like pesticides, Chromium 6 (the Erin Brockovich contaminant), lead, arsenic, as well as many, many others, are commonly found in tap water supplies across the US and the rest of the world.
+Clean drinking water is hard to come by, and in today's day and age, many options claim to give you the "best water," "healthiest water," or "purest water."
+Even if you live in an area where your water is clear and tastes good, it is still highly likely that harmful contaminants and chemicals are present.
+You can't see, taste, or smell them, but testing shows they are there!
+Toxins like pesticides, Chromium 6 (the Erin Brockovich contaminant), lead, arsenic, and many others are commonly found in tap water supplies across the US and the rest of the world.

-So what filtration system is the best to remove contaminants in your tap water?
-Many people believe that Reverse Osmosis (RO) is the best option for ensuring that your water is free and clear of all toxins, but that is not necessarily the case.
+So what filtration system is the best to remove the contaminants in your tap water?
+Many people believe that Reverse Osmosis (RO) is the most effective option for ensuring your water is free and clear of all toxins, but that is not necessarily the case.
 Yes, RO water is likely safer than your original tap water, but is it the safest or even the best option available?

-Reverse Osmosis systems can be large enough to supply water to large municipalities and also small enough to fit under a kitchen sink.
-Because of the filters effectiveness at removing toxins and contaminants, many people think that RO systems are they only way to get clean water from your kitchen tap.
+Reverse Osmosis systems can be large enough to supply water to sizable municipalities and also small enough to fit under a kitchen sink.
+Because of the filter’s effectiveness at filtering toxins and contaminants, many people think that RO systems are the only way to get pure water from your kitchen tap.
 This is not necessarily true.

 There are both advantages and disadvantages to installing and/or drinking RO water.
-Areas with high amounts of water issues or areas with very specific contamination are both generally good reasons to think you need a RO system or at least a filtration solution that does more than a standard carbon filter.
+Living in an area with numerous water quality issues or specific types of contamination in the water sources is enough reason to consider an RO system or at least a water purification solution that does more than a standard carbon filter.
 The health effects of heavy metals, chemical runoff, and other toxic impurities can be substantial.

-We've broken it down to 5 different reasons why you might want to reconsider getting a RO system:
+We've identified 5 important reasons why you might want to think twice before getting an RO system:

-The Reverse Osmosis takes up A LOT more room simply because it requires a storage tank.
-The tank itself must be connected to the filter system and to the tap, so they need to be close together limiting your options for where to place it underneath your sink.
+Reverse Osmosis systems take up A LOT more room simply because they require a storage tank.
+The tank itself must be connected to the water filter system and the tap, so they must be close together, limiting your options for where to place it underneath your sink.

 Installation of a Reverse Osmosis system is complicated and cumbersome at best.
 Unless you are extremely handy and have a garage full of tools, you probably shouldn't even attempt to put it in on your own.
 The chances of a non-plumber being able to install one of these systems is not very good.
-With holes needing to be drilled in both your counter top for the dedicated faucet and another hole drilled into your waste water line for the discarded (or purged) water, you're talking about a set of tools and knowledge that is fit for an expert.
+With holes needing to be drilled in both your countertop and wastewater line for the dedicated faucet and the discarded (or purged) water, you're talking about a set of tools and knowledge that is fit for an expert.
 And the risk of messing it up and causing a leak somewhere is high.

 4: Effectiveness or performance

-RO systems are usually pretty good at removing toxins from water, but also one consequence is that they strip the healthy trace minerals from the water in the process.
-They remove most standard water contaminants such as Lead or Chlorine.
-We see the performance vary greatly however from model to model, so it is extremely important to find out what the model you are looking at has been tested for specifically and look at the testing yourself.
+As we mentioned before, RO filters are usually pretty good at targeting toxins in water, but they also strip the healthy trace minerals from the water in the process.
+They filter most standard water contaminants such as lead or chlorine.
+However, we see the performance vary significantly from model to model, so it is essential to find out how the model you are considering has been tested.

 5: Ease of Upkeep

-It's extremely easy to replace the filters on your Clearly Filtered Kitchen system (most customers do this once a year on a subscription).
-There is no need for any tools at all, and it is nearly fool proof.
+On the other hand, it's extremely easy to replace the filters on your Clearly Filtered Kitchen System (most customers do this once a year on a subscription).
+There is no need for any tools at all, and it is nearly foolproof.

 Systems like the Clearly Filtered Under-the-Sink System have filled the void left by overpriced RO systems, and have actually surpassed some competing RO systems in both water quality and price.
-With the above 5 reasons in mind, it’s evident that Clearly Filtered is likely the better option for anyone looking to get clean and healthy water straight from their kitchen tap.
+With the above 5 reasons in mind, it’s evident that Clearly Filtered is the better option for anyone looking to get clean and healthy water straight from their kitchen tap.